WillXing/node_jsnsd/README.md

 ejs, where it sees any js renders it and return

 we what to make our templates as stupid as possible, ie they should just display things, ie  not used to calculate and present the result, just display the result.
 Thus we should do any calculation etc outside of the template and only pass the template the result.

-conditional EJS

-emded js, think of ejs their to control the flow.

-using a loop

 ### Serving static files
 ie serving css, html and Javascript (the js will need to run in the browser)